nextflow-io/nf-validation/docs/contributing/setup.md

 ---
 title: Contribution instructions
 description: How to contribute to nf-validation
-hide:
-  - toc
 ---

-# Getting started with plugin dev
+# Getting started with plugin development

+## Compiling

 To compile and run the tests use the following command: